7bitcoder/7bitConf/README.md

 ### Custom Configuration Source

-A custom configuration source can be added using the add(IConfigurationSource::Sptr) builder method
+A custom configuration source can be added using the add(IConfigurationSource::Sptr) builder method.

-A custom configuration source must implement IConfigurationSource
+A custom configuration source must implement IConfigurationSource.

 ```cpp
 #include <SevenBit/Conf.hpp>